Postgraduate Course: Doing International Business Projects with Emerging Markets 2 (CMSE11345)

-During the ten week period, students work in groups to carry out the research, i.e. collecting and analysing data, identifying opportunities, in particular the values of the products/services of the clients and potential niches in the target market.
-During the period of conducting the project, students are asked to learn by DOING and REFLECTING , preparing themselves with the abilities and skills to become an IBEM (International Business and Emerging Markets) specialist.
+During the ten weeks period, students work in groups to carry out the research, i.e. collecting and analysing data, identifying opportunities, in particular the Unique Selling Points (USPs) of the products/services of the clients, in the target market.
+At the same time, through learning by DOING - students start preparing themselves with the abilities and skills to become an IBEM (International Business and Emerging Markets) specialist.

-During the entire process the doing and learning activities will be assisted by the teaching team (including the course organiser, teaching assistants, course administrator, student development manager) and the external industrial supporting team.
+During the entire process the learning will be assisted by the teaching team (including the course organiser, student development manager, teaching assistants) and industrial supporting team.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2018/19, Not available to visiting students (SS1)

 Lecture Hours 20,

 Supervised Practical/Workshop/Studio Hours 10,